JuliaCooper60/Tableau-city-bikes/README.md

 ### Limitations of the Data :

-Tableau public has a limitation in terms of the number of rows and size of the data sets.
+Tableau Public has a limitation in terms of the number of rows and size of the data sets.

-Data Types required changing to enable the transformation required for analysis
+Data Types required changing to enable the transformation required for analysis.

 The data set has significant anomalies with end and start dates missing; dates recorded incorrectly.